Artist Statement

 Biography

 Hannah Niño Harris (b.
-1991) is a San Antonio–based mixed-media artist whose work examines selective memory and the reconstruction of personal narratives.
-Drawing from family archives, vintage objects, and heirlooms, she transforms materials such as metal, ceramic, fiber, paper, and cyanotype into vessels of memory and reinterpretation.
-Nino Harris holds two BFAs in Ceramics and Painting and Drawing from the University of North Texas at Denton, and an M.Ed. in Educational Leadership and Policy Studies from the University of Texas at Arlington.
-Her work has been exhibited in numerous group and solo exhibitions, including Recantos y Recuerdos at the Cora Stafford Gallery, Assemblages Assemble at SMART SA, and Textured: Contemporary Craft at The Golden Rose Gallery.
-In addition to her studio practice, she serves as a Gallery Assistant at The Golden Rose Gallery, supporting exhibition organization and curation.
+1991) is a mixed media artist currently based in San Antonio, Texas.
+Her practice examines the labor women undertake in preserving heirlooms and family memorabilia, and the role of selective memory in the retelling of familial and personal histories.
+Drawing from family archives, vintage objects, and heirlooms, she transforms metal, ceramic, fiber, paper, and cyanotype into vessels for memory and cultural continuity.
+Niño Harris holds dual BFAs in Ceramics and Painting and Drawing from the University of North Texas at Denton, and an M.Ed. in Educational Leadership and Policy Studies from the University of Texas at Arlington.